 In addition to her wilderness work, Morgan has experience in foster care and residential treatment.
 She uses CBT and DBT approaches while working with her students, as well as a strength-based approach.
 She manages to hold strong boundaries while also building a relationship based on trust and care.
 She practices yoga on her free time and believes it can be helpful for her students to use yoga and mindfulness to draw connections between what is happening in their bodies and working to be more congruent with what they think, feel, and do.

-When Morgan is not working, she is exploring with her blue heeler, Riley, and her husband, Austin.
+When Morgan is not working, she is exploring with her blue heeler, Loma, and her husband, Austin.
 They spend their time climbing, hiking, backpacking, and listening to the lessons that nature has to offer all of us.
 Morgan continues to learn more about herself each time she is exploring and hopes to share this with every student that she works with at Open Sky.